ctjong/orion/Readme.md

     $ npm install --save express
     $ npm install --save orion-api
     ```
 3. Create a configuration module.
-This should contain all the settings for your application, and what entities/tables you will have in the database.
+This should contain all the settings for your application, and what entities/tables you want to have in the database.
 For instance, if you only want to have one table for storing blog posts, you can have the following configuration:
     ```js
     module.exports =
     {